retched/ZC-USPSRestful/README.md

 ### Upgrading/updating

 - Non-encapsulated version: **Overwrite ALL files of the old version.**
 - Encapsulated version: Simply upload the new release into the same `zc_plugins/` directory.
 Each release will have a separate folder containing that new version.
 (Example: Version `v1.0.0` will be uploaded into a folder named `v1.0.0`.)
-Once uploaded, visit the Plugin Manager in your admin area, selected the USPSRestful line in the table, and hit the "Upgrade Available" button and follow the prompts.
-When done, you can choose to delete the older versions.
+Once uploaded, visit the Plugin Manager in your admin area, select the USPSRestful line in the table, and hit the "Upgrade Available" button and follow the prompts.
+You will then be prompted to visit the Shipping Modules section of your admin area to effectuate the upgrade.

 ## Uninstallation